Boomslang Care Sheet

 Boomslang Water and Humidity

-A water bowl should always be provided for drinking, but some individuals may prefer to "drink" water from the leaves of plants.
+An Exo Terra Reptile Water Dish can be used, and should always be provided for drinking, but some individuals may prefer to "drink" water from the leaves of plants.
 For this reason, the cage should be lightly misted every other day.
+You can use an Exo Terra Reptile Mister.

 Boomslang Handling and Temperament